The coastal footpath stretches from Seaham to Crimdon and is 12 miles

-The coastal footpath stretches from Seaham to Crimdon and is 12 miles long, Horden forms part of the route.
-After many years of being spoiled by colliery waste, the footpaths and beaches were restored in the late 1990's as part of the turning the tide project.
-It is now possible to have pleasant walks here, either on all or part of the route.
+were restored in the late 1990's as part of the turning the tide project.
+It is now possible to have pleasant walks

-The coastal footpath has recently been renovated and had new footpaths, information signs, seats and sculptures added.
+The coastal footpath has recently been renovated and had new footpaths,

 The railway bridge, this road leads to the coastal footpath and beach.